bnb-chain/greenfield/readme.md

 If you're interested in contributing to Greenfield, please follow these steps:

-1. Fork the project on Github.
+1. Fork the project on GitHub.
 2. Fix the issue.
 3. Commit the changes.
 4. Send a pull request for the maintainers to review and merge into the main codebase.

 If you're planning to submit more complex changes, we kindly suggest that you reach out to the core developers first.
-This could be done through a Github issue or our upcoming Discord channel.
+This could be done through a GitHub issue or our upcoming Discord channel.
 By doing so, you could ensure that your changes are aligned with the project's general philosophy, and you can receive valuable feedback that will make your efforts lighter as well as our review and merge procedures quick and simple.